rajdeepmondaldotcom/pmcgrab/README.md

 ## Promise to you

-If PMCGrab doesn’t save you hours on day one, delete it—no questions asked.
+If PMCGrab doesn’t save you hours on day one, delete it-no questions asked.
 Once you see clean JSON in seconds, you’ll never fight PMC XML again.

 ---